-Thursday, April 23, 1-2:30 pm, St. Anthony Retreat, Three Rivers.
+Thursday, May 28, 1-2:30 pm, St. Anthony Retreat, Three Rivers.
 Facilitated by Elizabeth Holliday of Three Rivers, this group is affiliated with the Alzheimer’s Association Southland Chapter.
 Sessions are free and held each second and fourth Thursday of the month.
-To attend, contact Elizabeth for a brief telephone assessment and to be sure there is availability: (510) 875-4721; firstname.lastname@example.org.
+To attend, contact Elizabeth for a brief telephone assessment and to ensure availability: (510) 875-4721; email@example.com.

 OUR PLACE: PLAYSCHOOL

 Friday, May 29, 10:45 am, meet at Village Shopping Center.
 This week’s program: A tour of Pizza Factory to learn about pizza-making, followed by a pizza party.
 (Last program of the 2014-2015 year.)
 Free; open to the public.
 Children must be accompanied by an adult. firstname.lastname@example.org.

 TULARE COUNTY AUDUBON SOCIETY: FIELD TRIP

 Saturday, May 30, meet at the Sears parking lot in Visalia at 6:15 am.
 Participants will meet Fresno Audubon at Hume Lake Ranger Station in Squaw Valley, then continue to the Big Meadows area of Giant Sequoia National Monument.
 Bring lunch, water, and everything needed to be comfortable in the mountains during a day of bird-watching.
 Free; open to the public, Information: 224-9403.